oVirt/ovirt-site/source/uncategorized/spice-remote-viewer-on-os-x.html.md

 ## How to install and use RemoteViewer on OS X.

-To be able to see your virtual machine´s console in OS X, you need to install a small application called RemoteViewer.
+To be able to see your virtual machine´s console from OS X, you need to install a small application called RemoteViewer.
 Start by downloading:

 [RemoteViewer-0.5.7 for OS X](http://people.freedesktop.org/~teuf/spice-gtk-osx/dmg/0.5.7/RemoteViewer-0.5.7-1.dmg)